VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 **Q: What makes something good as an input device?**

 A: Now I'm asking myself a hard question.
-It's easy to list off good qualities of the familiar: Tactile, Responsive (low latency), Customizable, No αɯƙɯαɾԃ movements, keeps the users *hands and arms (hmmmm...) in a natural position, characters laid out well for the users language (and able to be switched live).
+It's easy to list off good qualities of the familiar: Tactile, Responsive (low latency), Customizable, No αɯƙɯαɾԃ movements, keeps the users hands and arms (Assuming they have hands and arms!) in a natural position, characters laid out well for the user's language (and able to be switched live).
 But how do you get down to the core of this question without just listing traits of 'goodness' in existing things, what actual goals should we strive for.
 Should it be one unified device?
 (Hint: Touchscreens are great, but no.) What goals out weigh others?
 Is ergonomics more important than tactility? **Can there even be a defined list that makes an input deice good?**

 **No.**

 That's why this topic is so interesting.
 My hands are not your hands.
 I play music, make art, write stories (and blog posts) and code.
-Part of the reason I got an Ergodone keyboard in the first place is because I was starting to experience some nasty hand cramps that were particularly bad if I was switching between guitar and typing a lot.
+Part of the reason I got an Ergodone keyboard (the spit keyboard shown above) in the first place is because I was starting to experience some nasty hand cramps that were particularly bad if I was switching between guitar and typing a lot.
 I was willing to try just about anything, which I did.
 I switched to Dvorak<a class="ptr">(2)</a>, an alternative keyboard layout.
 That didn't do the trick so I tried the ergodone (still using Dvorak, my layout is [here](https://github.com/qmk/qmk_firmware/blob/master/keyboards/ergodone/keymaps/vega/keymap.c)) and haven't looked back.
 But that's left a few interesting points, ignoring the obvious reason of price, why are people still using something seems to be obviously *worse* - in a word: Familiarity.

 **Frankly, fuck that.**